el-astro77/Trafycc/DeployementEC2.md

      "sudo apt install git"
  4. Cloned the git repository from GitHub using the command "git clone ${repositoryname.git}"

-## Step 4: Build and Run the Docker Container on EC2
+## Step 4: Built and Ran the Docker Container on EC2
  1. Build the Docker image using the command -
  2. ```bash
     sudo docker build -t ${containername}.
- 3. Run the docker container using the command -
+ 3. Ran the docker container using the command -
  4. ```bash
     sudo docker run -d -p 80:80 ${containername}  .

-## Step 5: Update Ec2 Security Group for Http  traffic
+## Step 5: Updated Ec2 Security Group for Http  traffic
  1. In the EC2 instance in the aws management console, updated the security groups by the following inbound rules.
  2. Type: HTTP
     Protocol: TCP